The Best Rooftop Bars in Brooklyn

 Is it rife with tourists snapping photos?
 Yeah.
-Does a local beer cost $10?
+Do non-hotel guests have to pay a $20 entry fee?
 Yep.
 Does it have the best view of any bar on this list?
 Indeed, it does.
 In fact, as a born-and-bred New Yorker, I’ll admit that this is one of the most beautiful cityscape vistas I’ve ever seen.
-Downtown Manhattan, Ellis and Liberty Islands, the Sea Port, the Brooklyn Bridge...
+Downtown Manhattan, Ellis and Liberty Islands, the Seaport, the Brooklyn Bridge...
 I could go on.
 Go here for the view.
 No, seriously.

 By reservation only, this wine mecca is “the world’s only commercially viable rooftop vineyard.”
-Point is, this is a lovely place with a beautiful view where you can drink, or do yoga at sunset, or take a wine class, or watch Will Ferrell movies, and eat pizza.
+Point is, this is a lovely place with a beautiful view where you can drink, or do yoga at sunset, or take a wine class, or watch movies and eat pizza on Thursday nights.
 If you’re looking for a different or more refined venue for rooftop shenanigans, here it is.

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.